Have you ever visited the American South and seen Spanish moss hanging from the trees? This is Tillandsia usneoides, a type of air plant.

 Do you have tillandsia air plants at your house?
 What are some of the creative ways you enjoy them?
 Let us know in the comments below.

 Don’t forget to Pin It!

-Product photo via CTA Air Plants.
+Product photos via CTA Air Plants and Succulent Gardens.
 Uncredited photos: Shutterstock.
 Last updated November 28, 2018.